The Frobenius problem for numerical semigroups generated by sequences that satisfy a linear recurrence relation: Abstract

-We characterize the embedding dimension of $S_n$ and describe a method to find the minimal generating set of $S_n$.
-We also show how to find the maximum element of the Apéry set ${\rm Ap}(S_n, \mathbf s_0)$, characterize the elements of ${\rm Ap}(S_n, \mathbf s_0)$, and use these results to compute the Frobenius number of the numerical semigroup $(1/e)S_n$, where $e=\gcd(S_n)$.
+In this paper, we solve the Frobenius problem for the numerical semigroup $(1/\lambda)S_n$, where $\lambda=\gcd(S_n)$, under fairly general conditions on $a, c$ and $d$.
+We give conditions to determine the embedding dimension and the minimal generating set of $S_n$, and we also characterize the maximum element of the Apéry set ${\rm Ap}(S_n, \mathbf s_0)$.